15 Best Online Documentation Tools for Teams in 2024

 1. Tettra

-Tettra is an AI-powered knowledge management system that helps you curate important company information into a knowledge base, use it to answer repetitive questions in Slack and MS Teams and keep it up-to-date, organized, and complete with automation.
+Tettra is AI-powered knowledge base software that helps you curate important company documentation into a knowledge base, use it to answer repetitive questions in Slack, and keep it up-to-date, organized, and complete with automation.

-Purpose-built as knowledge management software, Tettra can be used as a documentation tool to help teams share information about their processes.
+Purpose-built as knowledge management software, Tettra can be used as a documentation tool to help teams share information about their processes .

 To use Tettra as a software documentation tool, you need to create a new Tettra account and workspace, then create categories and pages to organize your information.

-Keep company documentation (and especially support docs) up to date and share it with your team to ensure that everyone has access to the most up-to-date information.
+Keep company documentation ( and especially support docs ) up to date and share it with your team to ensure that everyone has access to the most up-to-date information.

 Pros: